Your campus email address is FirstName.LastName@my.southeastmn.edu (e.g. firstname.lastname@example.org).

-	The Southeast Tech Chess Club provides opportunity for players of all skill levels, from beginner to master, to engage in the study and practice of the game of chess.
+The MSC Southeast Chess Club provides opportunity for players of all skill levels, from beginner to master, to engage in the study and practice of the game of chess.

 The club offers mini-lectures and multi-media demonstrations on such topics as opening principles and systems, middle-game strategies, endgame positions, tactical motifs, notation techniques, and so on.
 In addition, members can play each other in friendly, casual games or in more competitive, rated games, with the option of tournament rules and time controls.

 The club also serves as a repository for other chess resources, such as educational websites, helpful books, and chess equipment retailers.
 All members of the college community -- students, faculty, and staff -- are welcome to attend club meetings and/or become members.

 Visit the Tech Chess Club Web page for more information.

 RED WING CAMPUS | 308 Pioneer Road | Red Wing, MN 55066 | 651-385-6300

 WINONA CAMPUS | 1250 Homer Road | Winona, MN 55987 | 507-453-2700

 Minnesota State College Southeast is an affirmative action/equal opportunity educator and employer.
 ADA accessible.
 MSC Southeast is committed to a policy of nondiscrimination in employment and education opportunity.
 No person shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in, programs, services, and activities with regard to race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, or sexual orientation.
 In addition, discrimination in employment base on membership or activity in a local commission as defined by law is prohibited.

 Minnesota State College SoutheastA member of Minnesota State